Quito: Sports

-Quito is home prominent football clubs in the country.
-The city's top clubs (LDU Quito, El Nacional), Deportivo Quito, Aucas and Independiente del Valle have won 31 nacional leagues and 3 Ecuador Cups and 3 Ecuador supercups adding to a total of 37 national championships.
+Quito is home to several prominent football clubs in the country.
+The city's top clubs (LDU Quito, El Nacional), as well as Deportivo Quito, Aucas and Independiente del Valle have won 33 league titles, 4 Copa Ecuador, and 3 Ecuadorian Supercups, adding to a total of 40 national championships.
 Deportivo Quito was also the first out of the three home teams to win the title.
-Quito is the only city in Ecuador which has clubs that have won continental titles, LDU Quito is the only club from Ecuador to have won the Comebol Libertadores, Also won 3 other continental titles making it the greatest club in the country.
-The other club being Independiente del Valle which won the CONMEBOL Sudamericana in 2019 and 2022 adding un 6 continental titles for the city and the country.
-El Nacional is the fourth most titled team in Ecuador's history, with 13.
-América de Quito was one of the most titled clubs in the past but has recently played in the lower divisions.
+Furthermore, Quito is the only city in Ecuador which has clubs that have won continental titles.
+LDU Quito is Ecuador's most successful team, as it is the only club from the country to have won the Copa Libertadores, in 2008, as well as four more international titles.
+The other club is Independiente del Valle, which won the CONMEBOL Sudamericana in 2019 and 2022, as well as the Recopa Sudamericana in 2023, adding on to eight continental titles for the city and the country.
+El Nacional is the third most titled team in Ecuador's history, with 13 league titles and 2 Copa Ecuador.
+América de Quito is one of the most traditional clubs in the city, but has recently played in the lower divisions.

 The professional teams in the city are: